 The melanage miniPeel represents a new generation of chemical peels that help improve the appearance of fine lines, wrinkles and brown spots (hyperpigmentation).
 The melanage minipeel uses weak acids combined with potent non-acidic ingredients that do not burn, wound or injure the skin, and for this reason can be used to treat patients with darker complexions.
 While some patients may feel a mild tingling sensation from the peeling solution, the treatment is virtually painless.

-Glycolic Chemical Facial Peel is a specifically designed right in-office chemical peel.
-Its advanced formulation helps improve overall skin clarity and smoothness and helps reduce the appearance of fine lines and wrinkles.
+Glycolic Chemical Facial Peels is a specifically designed right in-office chemical peel.
+Its advanced formulation for facial peels helps improve overall skin clarity and smoothness and helps reduce the appearance of fine lines and wrinkles.
 Contains 70% glycolic compound.
 This in office chemical peel is a perfect lunch-time procedure.

 Is Skin Resurfacing For You?